NYSC News Update 2022 – The Latest Events, News, and Updates for Today, 2022. Always keep an eye on this website for the latest NYSC news | NYSC 2022.

 The Director-General of the Nigeria Social Insurance Trust Fund presented the two their employment letters in his office today.
 Ibrahim thanked the First Lady for her continued commitment in the success of NYSC and the welfare of Corps Members.

-He said her newest gift would inspire the recipients to give more dedicated service to the country, as well as convey a message to other physically challenged adolescents that the country cared about them and wanted to help them fulfill their full potential.
+He said her newest gift would inspire the recipients to give more dedicated service to the country, as well as convey a message to other physically challenged adolescents that the country cared about them and wanted to help them fulfil their full potential.

 The Director-General praised the pair and urged them to repay the First Lady’s kindness by dedicating themselves to their tasks.